Skip to main content

 Datasheet

-At the moment, only the interface for creating tables is open for APITable.
+At the moment, only the interface for creating tables is open for AITable.

 Create Datasheet

-This interface is used to create a datasheet with the specified fields in the specified space station.A maximum of 200 fields can be created in a single request in a newly created datasheet.
+This interface is used to create a datasheet with the specified fields in the specified space.A maximum of 200 fields can be created in a single request in a newly created datasheet.

 If you have more complex interface requests, you can refer to the following parameters and combine them by yourself.